insideout/ai/_posts/_archive/2020-01-15-every-business-can-use-and-afford-artificial-intelligence.md

 ---
 category: news
 title: "Every business can use - and afford - artificial intelligence"
-excerpt: "Gartner's hype cycle for artificial intelligence (AI ... only available through expensive and nuanced breakthroughs such as self-driving vehicles.
-It's a perception that professionals encounter, and counter, every day. \"A lot of businesses think AI ..."
+excerpt: "Gartner's hype cycle for artificial intelligence (AI) paints an interesting picture.
+Speech recognition and GPU chips for AI are the only two AI technologies that have moved past the dreaded ..."
-publishedDateTime: 2020-01-15T19:30:00Z
+publishedDateTime: 2020-01-15T08:54:00Z
 webUrl: "https://www.itweb.co.za/content/4r1ly7RoeXeMpmda"
 type: article
 quality: 39